-Michel Nicrosi is a partner in the Litigation Practice.
+Michel Nicrosi is a partner in the Litigation Practice Group.
 She focuses her practice on preventive and litigation services for businesses and individuals in corporate and white-collar criminal matters.

 Michel served as a federal prosecutor for more than 16 years.
 After graduating from The University of Alabama School of Law, she joined the US Department of Justice in Washington, DC.
 Michel was appointed to the Department of Justice under the Attorney General's Honor Program, the department's premier recruitment program.
 For several years, she served as a trial attorney in the Southern Criminal Enforcement Section of the Tax Division, prosecuting white-collar criminal cases with an emphasis on tax fraud and other financial crimes in several states throughout the country.